-Electronic Availability This document is available as an electronic file on The Federal Bulletin Board the day of publication in the Federal Register.
-By modem, dial 202/ 512-1387 and type "/GO FAC," or call 202/512-1530 for disk or paper copies.
-This file is available for downloading without charge in ASCII and Adobe Acrobat7 readable (.PDF) formats.
-For Internet access, the address for use with the World Wide Web (Home Page), Telnet, or FTP protocol is: Telnet, or FTP protocol is: Telnet, or FTP protocol is: fedbbs.access.gpo.gov.
-This document and additional information concerning the programs of the Office of Foreign Assets Control are available for downloading from the Office's Internet Home Page: http://www.treas.gov/ofac. or in fax form through the Office's 24-hour fax-on-demand service: call 202/ 622-0072 using a fax machine fax does not direct the termination of any unilateral agricultural sanction or unilateral medical sanction that unitate a medical sanction that prohibits, restricts, or conditions the provision or use of any agricultural commodity, medicine, or medical device that is controlled on the United States Munitions List, controlled on any control list established by the Export Administration Act of 1979 or any successor statute, or used to facilitate the development or production of chemical or biological weapons or weapons of mass destruction.
-Exporters Commerce, Bureau of Exporters should consult the Department of Commerce, Bureau of Export Administration ("BXA"), to determine whether a particular item is controlled under specific Export Commodity Control Number ("BCCN") on the Commorce Control List in the Export Administration Regulations, 15 GPR part 774, supplement no. 1 (the "CCL").
-Section 906 of the TSRA further requires that the export of agricultural commodities, medicine, or medical devices to Cuba or to the government of a country that has been determined by the Secretary of State, under Section 620A of the Foreign Assistance Act of 1981 (22 U.S.C.
-2371), section 6(j(1) of the Export Administration Act of 1979 1961 (22 U.S.C.
-2371), Section 10(11) of the Export Administration Act of 1979 (50 U.S.C. app.
-2405())(11), or section 40(d) of the Arms Export Control Act (22 U.S.C.
-2780(d)), to have provided support repeatedly for acts of international terrorism, or to any other international terrorism, or to any other entity in such a country, shall only be made pursuant to one-year licenses issued by the United States Government.
+The Trade Sanctions Reform and Export Enhancement Act of 2000, Title IX of Public Law 106-387 (October 28, 2000) (the "TSRA"), provides that the President shall terminate any unilateral agricultural sanction or unilateral medical sanction in effect as of the date of enactment of the TSRA.
+The TSRA does not direct the termination of any unilateral agricultural sanction or unilateral medical sanction that uniateral medical sanction that prohibits, restricts, or conditions the provision or use of any agricultural commodity, medicine, or medical device that is controlled on the United States Munitions List, controlled on any control list established by the Export Administration Act of 1979 or any successor statute, or used to facilitate the development or production of chemical or biological weapons or weapons of mass destruction.
+Exporters should consult the Department of Commerce, Bureau of Export Administration ("BXA"), to determine whether a particular item is controlled under specific Export Commodity Control Number ("ECCN") on the Co..nnerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1 (the "CCL").
+Section 906 of the TSRA further prohibits, restricts, or conditions the part 774, supplement no. 1 (the "C Section 906 of the TSRA further part 774, supplement no. 1 (the "CL").
+Section 906 of the TSRA further requires that the export of agricultural commodities, medicine, or medical devices to Cuba or to the government of a country that has been determined by the Secretary of State, under Section 620A of the Foreign Assistance Act of 1961 (22 U.S.C.
+2371), section 6[(11) of the Export Administration Act of 1979 (50 U.S.C. app.
+2405()(11), or section 40(d) of the Arms Export Control Act (22 U.S.C.
+2700(d)), to have provided support repeatedly for acts of international terrorism, or to any other entity in such a country, shall only be made pursuant to one-year licenses issued by the United States Covernment.
+The governments of Cuba. issued by the United States Government.
 The governments of Cuba, Sudan, Libya, and Iran have been designated as supporting international terrorism pursuant to section 6(j) of the Export Administration Act of 1979.
-These regulations amend the Cuban Assets Control Regulations, 31 CFR part 515 ("CACR"), the Sudanese Sanctions
+These regulations amend the Cuban Accele Coreal Paralleting, 21 CPR part